DeNederlandscheBank/data-patterns/docs/usage.rst

                               'parameters': {"min_confidence": 0.5,
                                              "min_support"   : 2}})

 The name of the pattern is shown in the output.
 It is not necessary to include a name.
-Also, you do not have to include a paramaters-dict.
-The parameters have default setting with ``min_confidence = 0.75`` and ``min_support = 2``.

-You can start the find-function with a dictionary (with one pattern definition) or a list of dictionaries (with a list of pattern definitions).

-The result is a Pandas DataFrame with the patterns.
-(Actually the type of df_patterns is a subclass of a DataFrame with a specialized to_excel function.)
+The result is a DataFrame with the patterns that were found.
 The first part of the DataFrame now contains

 +----+--------------+------------+--------------+------------+--------+-----------+----------+
 | id |pattern_id    |P columns   |relation type |Q columns   |support |exceptions |confidence|